 In order to cheat a plagiarism software, one has to put a random letter/number, colored in white, instead of the spaces between words.
 For the human eye, this is difficult to catch (see example below):

 The software’s algorithm would be deceived and not able to identify the words but recognize the entire text as one big word.
 Therefore, the system would not be able to find matches and its sources – until now.
 We’ve programmed our algorithm to identify this sneaky technique and to recognize the hidden letters.

-If you are a teacher, who wants to an assignment in your learning management software, your students might copy and paste your assignment questions into their papers.
-In the past, the software would identify these parts as plagiarism and the resulting reports would indicate a PlagLevel.
+If you are a teacher, who wants to submit an assignment , your students might copy and paste your assignment questions into their papers.
+In the past, the software would identify these parts as plagiarism and the resulting reports would indicate an higher PlagLevel.
 Here is an example:

 This is how you can resolve this problem: